jasserabdou/Diabetes-Regression/README.md

 - Number of Attributes: First 10 columns are numeric predictive values
 - Target: Column 11 is a quantitative measure of disease progression one year after baseline

-The data has been preprocessed, with each of the 10 feature variables mean-centered and scaled by the standard deviation times the square root of `n_samples` (i.e., the sum of squares of each column totals 1).
+The data has undergone preprocessing, with each of the 10 feature variables mean-centered and scaled by the standard deviation times the square root of `n_samples` (i.e., the sum of squares of each column totals 1).

-For more information about the dataset, refer to the [source URL](https://www4.stat.ncsu.edu/~boos/var.select/diabetes.html).
+For further details about the dataset, please refer to the [source URL](https://www4.stat.ncsu.edu/~boos/var.select/diabetes.html).

 ## Model Selection

-The regression model was constructed and evaluated on three different algorithms:
+The regression model was constructed and evaluated using three different algorithms:

 1. **Linear Regression**: `LinearRegression()`
 2. **Logistic Regression**: `LogisticRegression()`